-If your organization is interested in obtaining test certificates, please read the information below and then contact the JITC PKI Team.
+If your organization is interested in obtaining test certificates, please read the information below.

-NOTE: The DoD PKI compliant certificate materials provided by the JITC PKI enclave are intended only for application testing, development, training, experimentation, and other related NON-PRODUCTION purposes.
-These materials are not intended nor authorized for live use in applications and systems that presently or will imminently operate in a production/operational capacity serving a "real-world" mission for the general DoD public community.
+NOTE: Test certificate and materials are not intended nor authorized for live use in applications and systems that presently or will imminently operate in a production/operational capacity serving a "real-world" mission for the general DoD public community.

-DoD groups that require a large number of certificates should appoint and use their own Local Registration Authority (LRA) or Registration Authority (RA).
+Agencies, groups, departments that require certificates should appoint and use their own Local Registration Authority (LRA) or Registration Authority (RA).
 This allows the production of certificates at the discretion of your designated LRA/RA.

 At a minimum, the following information will be required to obtain test certificates:USER CERTIFICATES